Reality Check (Seagram album)

-Reality Check is the second studio album by American rapper Seagram, released on May 31, 1994 via Rap-A-Lot Records and Priority Records.
-The album was produced entirely by Jeff Gray, Seagram and Troy White.
-It would be Seagram's last album during his lifetime.
-It peaked at number 53 on the Billboard Top R&B/Hip-Hop Albums and at number 31 on the Billboard Top Heatseekers.
+Reality Check is the second studio album by American rapper Seagram, released on May 31, 1994, via Rap-A-Lot Records and Priority Records.
+The album was produced by Jeff Gray, Seagram and Troy White.
+It was Seagram's last album during his lifetime.
+It peaked at number 53 on the Billboard Top R&B/Hip-Hop Albums chart and number 31 on the Top Heatseekers chart.